A Quick Guide to Your Baby’s Speech and Language Development - Birth to 6 Months

 Q: Is there a need for me to talk to my baby before she is able to talk?

 A: Yes.
 Babies learn about their world by listening to you talk.
-Your baby will learn to talk through the interactions she has with you.
+Your baby will learn to talk through the interactions they have with you.

 If you suspect your child is having difficulty communicating, don’t wait!
 Follow your instincts.
 Friendly, confidential help is only a call away.